 - 1tsp cinnamon

 Method – for the spiced apple and pecan tart

 - Preheat your oven to 190C, spray a 10″ tart tin with non-stick cooking spray.

 - Roll out your pastry on a floured surface, roll the pastry onto a rolling pin and transfer it to the tart tin.

 - Using your hands, gently push the pastry into the tart tin, line with a piece of baking paper and fill with either dry rice, beans or baking balls.
 Bake in the oven for 10 minutes until just starting to turn golden.
 Baking balls available here.

 - Whilst the tart is blind baking you can prepare the apples, peel, core and chop 2 of the apples into 1cm chunks.

 - After 10min remove the tart from the oven and place on a wire cooling rack whilst you prepare the filling.

-- Melt the butter in a medium pan on a medium heat.
+- Melt the butter in a medium pan on medium heat.
 Add the apples and cook for 10-15min until the apples have softened, once the apples are soft using a potato masher or the back of a wooden spoon, mash up the apples.
 No need to completely puree them just remove most of the large chunks.

 - Return to the heat and add the spices, pecans, raisins, sugar, flour, cornflour and amaretto.
 Reserve a tablespoon of sugar for later.
-Cook the mixture over a medium heat for another 10min stirring regularly until the sugar has melted and everything has combined.
+Cook the mixture over medium heat for another 10min stirring regularly until the sugar has melted and everything has combined.